Where is the road calling you?

 Eventually they cultivated enough courage to begin attempting to communicate with us further, utilizing the only two words in their English vocabulary, “School Pen?”
 We did however, run into a bit of an issue understanding two of the easiest words in our native language.
 Having previously spent the better part of seven months in Spanish speaking countries, their words sounded incredibly similar to “excuse me” in Spanish.
 We continued to smile and look at one another with utter confusion, baffled by children in Sri Lanka speaking Spanish.
 My eyes finally rolled to the back of my head as I smacked my palm into my forehead, finally realizing their intent.

 I had effortlessly conveyed my thoughts to others in countries with varying languages using horrendous drawings in the dirt with a stick in hand, absolutely murdered the pronunciation of numerous dialects to the point of nearly offense, and understood charades of more people than I could remember.
 Yet, there we sat, dumbfounded in our native tongue.
-I’d like to convince you that I hadn’t felt that stupid in quite some time, but I’d have to forget my Heading to Ella, Sri Lanka on the trainrecent memory of walking in on a man hovering over a squatty toilet at a local bus stop having neglected to latch the door.
+I’d like to convince you that I hadn’t felt that stupid in quite some time, but I’d have to forget my recent memory of walking in on a man hovering over a squatty toilet at a local bus stop having neglected to latch the door.
 Ah yes…as such were the few memories I hoped to forget upon eventually returning to the States.
 The bare assed squat of another man was an image I fought to release for weeks to come.

 Our incredible sight-seeing finally ceased as we rolled into the train station, collecting our packs and making our way into town.
 Once again my insatiable appetite proved too difficult to continue suppressing, following the aromatic scent of a small restaurant with pinpoint accuracy.
 The pearly toothed chef greeted us graciously, inspiring us to enter without hesitation.
 Drool nearly escaped the corners of my mouth as I relished in the enticing smells filling the restaurant, my mouth dropping with love at first sight as he placed our meal of Kotu on the table.
 I couldn’t help thinking of how fortunate I was to be surrounded by healthy food and a scorching hot climate, preventing me from packing on more weight than one of the pregnant elephants we would witness on a later adventure.
 Every day we visited the same restaurant, drawn to its flavor like a teenage boy to a Playboy.